lukestringer90/ShakingAlertView/README.md

 `HashTechniqueNone` is used if no technique is specified, like in the `initWithAlertTitle:checkForPassword` and `initWithAlertTitle:checkForPassword:onCorrectPassword:onDismissalWithoutPassword` constructors.
 Here the entered string is compared with the specified plaintext password using a simple `isEqualToString:`  evaluation.

 ## Running the tests
-The ShakingAlertView class is testing using the BDD tool [Kiwi](https://github.com/allending/Kiwi).
+The ShakingAlertView class is tested using the BDD tool [Kiwi](https://github.com/allending/Kiwi).
 To run the tests install Kiwi via [Cocoapods](http://cocoapods.org), and the open the workspace:

 ```
 cd Example\ Project/